FAIRmat-NFDI/nomad-docs/docs/tutorial/develop_plugin.md

 Next, implement the normalize() method to read the input file and populate the schema programmatically.

-Implement the normalization logic as follows:
+Implement the normalization process as follows:

 1. Check if the data file is provided using  `if self.data_file`, if so, open it via `archive.m_context.raw_file()` method and read it with `pd.read_csv(file)`: